BUSINESS AND COMPUTER SCIENCE MINORS

 15

-SPORT & RECREATION MANAGEMENT (Minor)
+SPORT AND RECREATION MANAGEMENT (Minor)

 Requirements for the Sport and Recreation Management Minor: